-California’s family dairy farmers are doing their part to protect this precious resource.
+California’s family dairy farmers are doing their part to protect our precious water resources.

 They continue to shrink their water footprint through innovative,

 water-smart management, including reuse, conservation, and ongoing efficiency gains.